 Arthur F. Moor's daughter (and member of the original Marietta Music Club,) Elizabeth Moor Tomlinson, so loved the orchestra that upon her death she bequeathed it $50,000.
 Her brother, Ralph C. Moor, continued to support the GSO in his sister’s name until recently passing at 102 years old.

 The organization is built on the foundation of music appreciation and community involvement.
-With those guiding principals at its core, it has witnessed steady growth over 67 years.
-And while the name has changed to better reflect its position, audiences across the region and throughout our history have been consistently enriched by the musical gifts of the orchestra.
+With those guiding principals at its core, it has witnessed a steady evolution over 69 years.
+And while the name has changed to better reflect its growth, audiences across the region and throughout our history have been consistently enriched by the musical gifts of the orchestra and greater organization.

 The mission of the Georgia Symphony Orchestra is to enrich our community through accessible, high quality musical and educational experiences that instill a lifelong appreciation for the arts.